-The white undress jumper shall be made entirely of white bleached drill $6\frac{1}{2}$ to 7 ounces; to descend from 2 to 3 inches below the hip; collar same size as that of blue overshirt; bottom of sleeves to be cut off square just above the wrists; pocket to be overlaid on the left side; loop of white tape to be in front for holding the neckerchief similar to that on the dress jumper.
+The undress jumper shall be made entirely of white bleached drill of $6\frac{1}{2}$ to 7 ounces, descending from 2 to 3 inches below the hip, with a turn-up hem at the bottom at least 1 inch wide.
+The collar shall be of the same size and pattern as that of the blue undress jumper, and stitched down at the back in the same way; the bottom of the sleeves shall be cut off square just above the wrists; pocket shall be overlaid on the left side; loop of white tape in front for holding the neckerchief similar to that on the dress jumper.
+Undress jumpers of former pattern may be converted.